Strings of diquark-quark (QQ)Q baryon before phase transition: Diquark-quark (QQ)Q gluonic profile

-In general, the fits in Table\ref{T09P} and Table\ref{T09N} show strong dependency on the fit range with high values of $\chi^{2}(x)$ when including points at small $Q_3$ source separations or long fit intervals.
-However, the values of $\chi^2(x)$ rapidly decrease when excluding those points at short distance separations.

-Nevertheless, It is apparent that best fits are for planes one to two lattice spacings from the base, that is $x=1$ and $x=2$.
-In Ref.~\cite{Bakry:2014gea}, where we have carried out the similar analysis however with large base length, it has been observed that at planes closer to the junction's mean position the corresponding $\chi^2$ is minimized.
-That is some planes may exhibit more contributions of the junction’s fluctuations.
+Inspection of the two tables exposes that best fits are retrieved for planes $x=1$ and $x=2$, which are one to two lattice spacings from the diquark base.
+This is consistent with the results in Ref.~\cite{Bakry:2014gea}, where we performed a comparative analysis with base length $A>4a$.
+In that analysis, it is shown that the values of $\chi_{\rm{d.o.f}}^2(x_{i})$ are optimized at the closest plane to the intersection of two distant identical Gaussians used to fit the flux profile.
+That is, certain planes display higher contributions received from the fluctuations in the vicinity of the junction.

-Figure~\ref{ChiT09} depicts the change in the residuals at the first four planes from the diquark with minimal at the planes $x=1$ and $x=2$ which are near Fermat point of the configuration.
-Generally speaking, the existence of particular planes at which the above indicated best matches with the formulas of Eq.~\eqref{eq:perpen_StrFluct} and Eq.~\eqref{eq:inplane_StrFluct} suggests the junction effects manifest at the highest temperature $T/T_c=0.9$.

-At farther planes from the diquark the effects of the junction diminishes gradually.
-One may expect, accordingly, that with the increase of the base length results in reduction of the residuals which can be by examining the values in Tables~\ref{T09P} and \ref{T09N}.
-Figure~\ref{ChiT09} plots $\chi^{2}(x)$ for selected fit regions at planes $x=1$ to $x=4$.

-As mentioned above, the plane at which we obtain the minimal in $\chi^2(x)$ is sensitive to the length of the base of the triangular isosceles quark configuration.
-In the case of the small base the two strings of the Y shape are more close in space and self-interactions can cause larger deviations to be observed.
-This is also indication that the junction effects are more pronounced when the system move towards the ordinary baryonic configuration.
+The length of the base of the triangular isosceles quark configuration affects the plane at which we attain the minimum in $\chi_{\rm{d.o.f}}^2(x_{i})$~\cite{Bakry:2014gea}.
+The two strings of the Y-configuration connecting the diquark of base diameter $A \leq 4a$ are close enough that we obtain the best fits at the first two planes from the diquark base which are near the Fermat point of the configuration.

-Table~\ref{T09M} summarizes the returned $\chi^{2}(x)$ from the fits to the mesonic string mean-square width given by Eq.~\eqref{sol} to the in-plane fluctuations $W_{y}^{2}(x)$ of the diquark-quark $(QQ)Q$ enlisted in Table~\ref{AAAw2a2T09}.
-The fits return higher values of the residuals $\chi^{2}(x)$ compared to the corresponding fits for baryonic string Tables.\ref{T09P}, Table.~\ref{T09N}.
-This can readily be seen by inspecting Fig.~\ref{ChiT09M} which shows significantly higher values of $\chi^2$ at the first four considered planes.
+Actually, the occurrence of certain planes at which the lattice data best agrees with the baryonic Y-string formulas Eq.\eqref{eq:perpen_StrFluct} and Eq.\eqref{eq:inplane_StrFluct} suggests that the junction impacts are manifesting at the highest temperatures $T/T_{c}=0.9$.
+The effects of the junction eventually fade away at distant planes from the diquark.

+Following the same line of reasoning regarding the $3Q$ potential in the previous section, we would like to assess the mesoniclike aspects of the width of the fluctuations at $T/T_{c}=0.9$.
+The width of the mesonic string Eq.\eqref{sol} is fitted to the MS width $W^{2}_{\parallel}$ of the baryonic flux-tube (Table ~\ref{tab:T09P} and \ref{tab:T09N}).
+Similar to the baryonic string analysis, In Table~\ref{tab:T09M} the resultant $\chi_{\rm{d.o.f}}^{2}(x_{i})$ are collected from the fits corresponding to diquark-quark $(QQ)Q$ of bases diameter $A=2a$ and $A=4a$ at two values of the string tension.